sakuli/Docs/content/writing_tests/interact.md

 between these `getProperty(key)` and `getPropertyMasked(key)` is the log output. `getEnv(key)` will also output `key` unlike `getEnvMasked(key)`.

 ### getSimilarity/setSimilarity
-For screenshot-based testing you can set the similarity in your `testsuite.properties` or `sakuli.propoerties` file as `sakuli.environment.similarity.default=0.99`.
-But you might want to adjust the similarity during the test.
-This is possible with `setSimilarity(number)`.
+For screenshot-based testing you can configure image-matching similarity in either `testsuite.properties` or `sakuli.properties` file via `sakuli.environment.similarity.default`. `Environment.setSimilarity(number)` allows to adjust this value during a testcase for additional flexibility.

 {{< highlight typescript >}}
 const env = new Environment();